4 Tips for Reviewing Financials

 Motions

-• Motions are used to introduce business.
+• Board members use motions to introduce business.

 • Main motions require a second.